manywho/ManyWho_Service_Archetype/src/main/resources/archetype-resources/README.md

 ${h}${h}${h}${h} Heroku

-This service is compatible with Heroku, and can be deployed by:
+This service is compatible with Heroku, and can be deployed by doing the following (assuming you're using `git`):

 ```bash
 # If you've never logged in with Heroku via the CLI